kibi-network/Kixt/-/Charset/index.md

 ## Abstract {#abstract}

-The following specification defines a mechanism for defining character sets (*charsets*) which may be used in a [Kixt document] or rendering system.
+The following specification defines a mechanism for defining character sets (*charsets*) which may be used in a [Kixt transmission][transmission] or rendering system.
 [Kixt charsets][charset] are, as their name implies, sets of [Kixt characters][character], mapping each one to a codepoint and assigning it particular character properties.
 This document details the meaning of these properties within the [Kixt Charset Model].
 Finally, this document introduces a plain-text document format, the [Kixt Charset Definition], for describing such charsets.